 That being the case, I asked Mr King whether he thought efficiency enabling technology such as e-invoicing or dynamic discounting had a role to play in helping buyers and suppliers reach mutually beneficial terms.
 He pointed out that the benefit of improved processes or e-invoicing (apart from the obvious ones), are that because of the requirements, there’s less chance of error and poor behaviour.
 And then if you add dynamic discounting to the mix; it gives the supplier the opportunity to overcome any working capital crunch and get paid even faster, before terms.
 The important thing is to offer suppliers choice.
 Forcing suppliers to take a discount, or accept being paid in 200 days is not going to work, and not why the Prompt Payment Code was created.

-Mr King pointed out that the situation should improve from next April with the new “Duty to Report” legislation, meaning that companies will be obliged to publish their payment terms and make any changes public.
+Mr King pointed out that the situation should improve with the “Duty to Report” legislation, meaning that companies will be obliged to publish their payment terms and make any changes public.

 With Helen Dickenson, Director General of the British Retail Consortium saying just this week that “consumers expect transparency and [that] trust is very important in a competitive environment”, I expect he’s right, and that even without the sharper teeth some are calling for from the Prompt Payment Code, companies simply can’t afford to risk damage to their brand and/or bottom line by supplier malpractice.